-Working across diverse media, recurring forms in his practice have included video, mapping, printed matter, and a wide range of interviewing.
+Working across diverse media, recurring forms in his practice have included video, publications, mapping, printed multiples, and a wide range of interviewing.
 Between 2005-2010 he founded and edited the publication AREA Chicago and from 2010-2015 he collaborated with Rebecca Zorach on the archiving and curatorial project Never The Same.
 In 2015 Tucker completed the feature-length video essay Future Perfect: Time Capsules in Reagan Country and has recently completed a followup video Local Control: Karl Hess in the World of Ideas (2018).
 Both works are concerned with developing a critical understanding of the right-wing imagination and are followed up by a new project, Little Wars, which is currently in development with collaborator Rosten Woo.
 See politicalspectrum.info for a portfolio of these recent studio projects.

-His collaborative art work has been exhibited/screened at over 100 organizations and institutions including Albuquerque Museum (Albuquerque, NM), Art In General and the Park Avenue Armory (New York City, NY), the Athens Biennale 4th edition (Greece), Centro José Guerrero (Spain), Charlotte Street Foundation (Kansas City, MO), Commonwealth & Council gallery (Los Angeles, CA), Gene Siskel Film Center and Hyde Park Art Center (Chicago, IL), Mass MoCA (North Adams, MA), Slought (Philadelphia), the Werkleitz Biennial 6 (Germany), as well as streets, protests, front yards, bus tours and rooftops.
+His collaborative art work has been exhibited/screened at over 100 organizations and institutions including Albuquerque Museum (Albuquerque, NM), Art In General and the Park Avenue Armory (New York City, NY), the Athens Biennale 4th edition (Greece), Centro José Guerrero (Spain), Charlotte Street Foundation (Kansas City, MO), Commonwealth & Council gallery (Los Angeles, CA), Gene Siskel Film Center and Hyde Park Art Center (Chicago, IL), Mass MoCA (North Adams, MA), Slought (Philadelphia), Visual Studies Workshop (Rochester), the Werkleitz Biennial 6 (Germany), as well as streets, protests, front yards, bus tours and rooftops.
 His writings have appeared in Afterimage, Art Agenda, Art & The Public Sphere, H-Art International, the Journal of Aesthetics and Protest, Mousse, Newcity, Next City, Proximity and Public Art Review (among others), and in the books/catalogs “Trashing the Neoliberal City” with Emily Forman (2006), “A Guide to Democracy in America” (2008), “Experimental Geography” (2009), “Uses of a Whirlwind” (2010), “Farm Together Now” with Amy Franceschini (2010), “Transductores” (2010) “Visions for Chicago” (2011), “Construir el lloc: Quadern pedagògic” (2011), “Deep Routes“ (2012) “The Pedway of Today” (2013), “Unfurlings” with Rebecca Zorach (2014), “The Questions We Ask Together” (2015), “Art as Social Practice” (2015) “Activating Artifacts: About Academia (2017), Performing Revolutionary” (2018), and “Faith Wilding’s Fearful Symmetries” (2019).